vamsikrishna24/MTValidationSample/README.md

 3.The calling of method  sample code demonstrated below

-         //  [MtValidation stringwithAlphaNumerical:self.firstNameTextField.text];
+  [MtValidation validateEmail:@"Enter Email"];

+** The above example code will Validate the entered User email.

+  [MtValidation validatePhoneNumber:@"Enter phone number"];

+** The above example code will Validate the entered User Phone number.

 ### Requirements

-- will support iOS 6.0 or higher
+- will support iOS 7.0 or higher
 - Automatic Reference Counting (ARC)

 ### Author